-- Introducing Manakin (XMLUI) Provides an overview of what XMLUI is and how it works. - Learning to Use Manakin (XMLUI) Overview of how to use Manakin and how it works.
-Based on DSpace 1.5, but also valid for current versions - · Making DSpace XMLUI Your Own Concentrates on using Maven to build Overlays in the XMLUI (Manakin).
-Also has very basic examples for JSPUI.
-Based on DSpace 1.6.x but also valid for current versions.
+- Introducing Manakin (XMLUI) Provides an overview of what XMLUI is and how it works. - Making DSpace Your Own (DSpace 6.x edition) Recorded webinar which walks through basic tasks of modifying XMLUI in DSpace 6.x (but also applicable to 5.x) - Learning to Use Manakin (XMLUI) Overview of how to use Manakin and how it works.
+Based on DSpace 1.5, but also valid for current versions - Making DSpace XMLUI Your Own Concentrates on using Maven to build Overlays in the XMLUI (Manakin).
+Also has very basic examples for - JSPUI.
+Based on DSpace 1.6.x but also valid for current versions. - Manakin theme tutorial with good debugging tips